What Age Is a Toy Kitchen For?

 The perfect age to get a kids kitchen

 All children develop at different rates and so there’s no one size fits all answer when it comes to recommending toys for different ages.
 Children also have their own interests which change over time.
 So if you see your child enjoying a particular type of toy we say go for it regardless of the norm.

-Generally speaking children start to enjoy pretend play between the age of 2 and 3, their play becomes more complex and they have the hand-eye coordination and fine motor skills required to cut up the play food, lay a table for a tea party, and feed their cuddly toys.
+Generally speaking, children start to enjoy pretend play between the age of 2 and 3, their play becomes more complex and they have the hand-eye coordination and fine motor skills required to cut up the play food, lay a table for a tea party, and feed their cuddly toys.

-The thing about a toy kitchen is they grow with your child.
+The thing about a kitchen is they grow with your child.
 A young toddler might not be playing complex games but they love opening and closing the cupboard door and twisting the knobs to hear the clicking sound.

-As they get older kitchen toys are great for developing language skills and vocabulary and older children can even practice writing out menus for their cafe or shop.
+As they get older kitchen toys are great for developing language skills and vocabulary and older children can even practice writing out menus for their cafe or play shop.
 Kids will start out learning names of foods and utensils as well as verbs for the actions they are doing and opposites like hot and cold, moving onto more complicated vocabulary needed for role-playing.

 As children get older the games they play will change but your five or six-year-old is quite likely to want to play shops or cafes with a friend.
 You could reignite their enthusiasm with a new accessory or help them write a menu.

 And of course, by this age, they can help with the real cooking.
 Baking together at this age is a joy and a great learning opportunity.

 Consider the age of the child you are buying for but also about any older siblings that might still really love such a wonderful role-play toy.
 And remember boys love playing with toy kitchens too.
 Your kid might also love a doctor kit set.

 In summary- wooden play kitchens appeal to a wide range of age ranges.
 Pay more attention to what your child is interested rather than what you feel they ought to be interested in!